A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Remarks and Extensions

-Following the same evaluation rules introduced in \cref{sec:averaging}, the diagrams in \cref{eq:discussion-dissipator1} are evaluated as $\sum_{\omega_j}\sqrt{S_{f\!f}[-\omega_j]} \op C_{\omega_j}$ with
+Following the same evaluation rules introduced in \cref{sec:averaging}, the diagrams in \cref{eq:discussion-dissipator1} are evaluated as $\sum_{\omega_j}\sqrt{S_{f\!f}[-\omega_j]} \cl C_{\omega_j}$ with

-Accordingly, the diagrams associated with $\sqrt{S_{f\!f}[\omega_j]}C_{\omega_j}^\dagger$ at these order are just the conjugate diagrams (c.f. \cref{eq:order-2-eta,eq:order-2-etas,eq:discussion-dissipator0}) of the diagrams in \cref{eq:discussion-dissipator1}.
+Accordingly, the diagrams associated with $\sqrt{S_{f\!f}[\omega_j]}\cl C_{\omega_j}^*$ at these order are just the conjugate diagrams (c.f. \cref{eq:order-2-eta,eq:order-2-etas,eq:discussion-dissipator0}) of the diagrams in \cref{eq:discussion-dissipator1}.

 As suggested by the diagrams, the transformed collapse operators can be understood as the nonlinear mixing between the resonant excitation, drive excitation and the incoherent fluctuation in the thermal bath.
-Besides a trivial renormalization, these transformed collapse operators can lead to novel physics absent in the nondriven system.
-For example, in the $\omega_j=\omega_d-\omega_o^\prime$ terms in \cref{eq:discussion-dissipator1,eq:discussion-dissipator1-alg} a drive excitation is simultaneously converted to a resonant excitation and a bath excitation, suggesting a non-zero temperature of the oscillator even when coupled to a bath at zero temperature, giving rise to an Unruh-like effect \cite{crispino2008}.
+Besides a trivial renormalization, these transformed collapse operators can lead to nontrivial physics absent in the nondriven system.
+For example, in the $\omega_j=\omega_d-\omega_o^\prime$ terms in \cref{eq:discussion-dissipator1,eq:discussion-dissipator1-alg} a drive excitation is simultaneously converted to a resonant excitation and a bath excitation, suggesting a non-zero population in the driven excited states even when the oscillator is coupled to a bath at zero temperature \cite{petrescu2020}.
 Nevertheless, in this section we content ourselves with extending the diagrammatic representation of the effective Hamiltonian to the effective Lindbladian.
 We refer the readers to a few recent works for more in-depth discussion regarding the effective dissipative dynamics in the driven nonlinear system, namely \cite{petrescu2020} on the life-time renormalization of Josephson circuit when dispersively readout, and \cite{venkatraman2022_2} on the effective Lindbladian of the Kerr-cat system.
 In these works the frames hosting the effective Lindbladians are constructed via other high-frequency expansions different from the one used in the current work (see \cref{subsec:other-pert} on how they are related); yet one can easily translate the results into the diagrammatic language.
 The advantage of our diagrammatic method is to directly capture the diagrams that contribute to the oscillator's decoherence dynamics bypassing the need for high-frequency expansions which get cumbersome at high orders.